maryamiftikhar12/P4T-ONOS-based-P4-Testbed/README.md

 ## Tutorial commands

-To facilitate working on the exercises, we provide a set of make-based commands to control the different aspects of the tutorial.
+To facilitate working on the exercises, A set of make-based commands are provided to control the different aspects of the tutorial.
 Commands will be introduced in the exercises, here's a quick reference: